string(68) "https://mcscertified.com/wp-content/uploads/2019/07/news_blocks3.png"

 TO WHOM DO WE DISCLOSE PERSONAL DATA?

-• External third parties that provide specific services to us, such as the website, database design and management, data storage, online phone helpline, government departments and agencies (including those within the devolved nations), payments processing, external auditors, accountants, insurance providers, marketing agencies and where applicable payroll companies.
+• External third parties that provide specific services to us, including suppliers of the website, MID, cloud storage, the online phone helpline, payments processing, auditors, accountants, insurance providers, marketing agencies and where applicable payroll companies.

 • Regulatory and judicial authorities who require reporting of processing activities in certain circumstances.
-More specifically, we may need to disclose personal data of installation companies to:
+More specifically, we may need to disclose the Personal Data of Installers to:

-MCS has various data sharing arrangements with government departments (and their contractors), including the devolved nations, government agencies, local authorities, universities, think tanks, distribution network operators and other not for profit organisations where the installation address data, and sometimes the installation company names are shared for research purposes.
-These are managed via Data Sharing Agreements and/or Data Processing Agreements and/or Non-disclosure Agreements.
+• MCS has various data sharing arrangements with local authorities, universities, think tanks, network operators and MCS approved third party organisations where the installation address data, and sometimes the Installer’s name and Householder name are shared for research purposes.
+These are strictly governed by (as applicable): Data Sharing Agreements, Data Processing Agreements, Non-disclosure Agreements and if required, International Data Transfer Agreements.

-We may also provide third parties with aggregate and non-attributable information about installation owners and product companies.
+• We may also provide third parties with aggregate and non-attributable information about installations and Installers.

-If you are an Installer, Contractor and/or Product Company, to share your details with parties and individuals who may be interested in using your services and/or are researching the renewables market.
+• If you are an Installer, MCS may share your details with Government, local authorities, and other parties and individuals who may be interested in using your services and/or are researching the renewables market.
+Your details may also be listed in the MCS certified contractor directory to assist with third party procurement requirements.

 WHERE IS PERSONAL DATA STORED?

-If you wish to receive more detailed information about your personal data, please send your request to GDPR@mcscertified.com
+If you wish to receive more detailed information about how we process your Personal Data, please send your request to GDPR@mcscertified.com

 HOW DO WE SECURE PERSONAL DATA?

-Processes to deal with any suspected personal data breach have been put in place and MCS will notify you and any applicable supervisory authority of a breach, where we are legally required to do so.
+Processes to deal with any suspected Personal Data breach have been put in place and MCS will notify you and the ICO of a data breach, where we are legally required to do so.

 HOW LONG DO WE RETAIN PERSONAL DATA?